 - 1. Building Height Limitations - a.
-Buildings no greater than 100' (30 m) in height. - 2.
+Buildings greater than 100' (30 m) in height must have a minimum 3' (0.9 m) parapet wall to be eligible for an extended-length Diamond PledgeTM 25-, 30-, or 35-year NDL Roof Guarantee. - 2.
 Construction Type - a.
 Diamond PledgeTM 25-, 30-, or 35-year NDL Roof Guarantees are available only for new construction or complete tear-off to the deck. - 3.
 WellRoof® Guarantee Extension - a.
 Any issued guarantee up to 30 years in length is eligible for the GAF WellRoof® Guarantee Extension; maximum guarantee length, including WellRoof® Guarantee Extension, is 35 years.